silindokuhleL/document-search-portal/README.md

 3. **Search Documents**:
    - Go to the "Search" tab
    - Enter search terms (minimum 2 characters)
+   - See context-aware suggestions as you type
+   - Click suggestions for instant search
    - View results with highlighted matches
    - Sort by relevance or date
-   - Click download to get the document
+   - Download documents directly from results

 ## Configuration